We are committed to complete customer satisfaction and even if you decide to adopt a puppy not from our site we want you to be smart and safe.

 * At one time in a course of communication try to have a phone conversation with the seller.
 If the seller is not calling you back or refuse to provide their phone number, move on no matter how good the deal looks like.

 * Try to pick up the puppy if you are within driving distance especially if the seller is not able to fulfill your request on points listed above.
-If you are going to pick up the puppy only leave a deposit.
-You can bring the rest with you in cash or complete the transaction at nearest Kinkos or computer that has internet access while you have seen the puppy.
+If you are going to pick up the puppy in person, initially leave a deposit only.
+You can bring the rest with you in cash after you have seen the puppy.

-Make sure the contact information of the seller is easy to find on the site.
+Make sure the contact information of the seller is easy to find on the website.
 Any legitimate seller will put it right affront of your face making it easy for you to contact him/her.
-Also try to deal with sellers that take pride in their business and invest their time and money in building a well designed and organized web site
+Also try to deal with sellers that take pride in their business and invest their time and money in building a well designed and organized web site.
+If they invested time and money to build a well designed and easy to navigate website, they care about their business and you get better chances getting a good puppy form someone like that.

-* I have seen other seller advising you to ask sellers to take a picture with the dog and a note showing your name and the date the picture was taken.
+* I have seen other seller advising potential buyers to ask sellers to take a picture with the puppy they are thinking to get accompanied by a note showing the name of the buyer and the date the picture was taken.
 That can be a good idea, but I would not rely on it.
 With today’s technology it will not be difficult to Photoshop this information in the picture.
 Also if the puppy is still available, the scamer can ask the legitimate seller to do that for him/her and forward you the picture so that you can place the payment.

 * Use your common sense, do research, protect yourself.

 NOTE: There are other web sites that have taken the info and pictures from EliteBully.com.
 Be careful - it may be scam.
 If you see another site that have the same pictures, verbiage as listed on EliteBully.com, please let us know!
-Here is a list of fraudulent web sites that I got from another seller.
+Here is a list of some fraudulent web sites that were mainly already shot down with our help.
+Unfortunate, most of the scam artist will simply recreate them on the other domain names and set the new traps for potential victims.

 Suggestions for my fellow sellers:

-I encourage every seller to put a watermark on every picture of a puppy they got on their site for sale.
+I encourage every breeder/seller to put a watermark on every picture of every puppy they advertise on their website.
 This will not stop but will definitely make it more complicated for scam artists post those pictures as their own.
-Call me for help if you do not know how to do that.
+I have received a large number of e-mails and phone calls from people that saw Elitebully printed on the picture of the puppy fraudulently advertise on some of the free listing services.
+Believe it or not, but some of the scamers are dumb enough to post them just like that which allows people to go to your website and realize the listing was fraudulant.
+Call me for help if you do not know how to ad the watermark to your pictures.

-Stay in touch with others create a community; that way we can achieve much more.
+Stay in touch with other legitimate English bulldog breeders/sellers to create a community.
+Together we can achieve much more good for your own business, and help to protect many potential customers not to fall into hands of criminals.
 We compete on the basis of quality, availability and price among each other, offering our customers great variety and a lot of choices.
-Scam artists only put a black mark on our business, steal and rob our potential customers, and prevent us from placing our babies with the ones who can take really good care of them.
-The may be a point where we will raise as a community or go down as an individuals.
+Scam artists only put a black mark on our business, steal and rob our potential customers, and prevent us from placing our babies in a loving homes of people who can take really good care of them.
+The may be soon a point where we will either raise as a community or go down as individuals.

 Find a professional help to code every page you got on your web site so that it is more difficult to steal, and if stolen there will be the references that will show the path.
 Every image on your site can also be coded to pint point multiple locations on the internet.

-Let your visitors know about those fake web sites so that buyers will be careful.
+Let your visitors know about those fake web sites and teach them how to protect themselves so that buyers will be more careful in their online search for a perfect addition to their family.

-Scam artists usually copy someone’s information, verbiage, pictures.
-It is much easier than to write your own.
-Encourage your visitors report to you if they seen the info you provide anywhere else.
+Scam artists usually copy someone’s information, verbiage, pictures as it is much easier than to write their own.
+Encourage your visitors let you know if they seen the exact verbiage you have on your website anywhere else.

 We are here to help you with any questions.
 Just please keep in mind that we are in TX, on GMT central time.